 I couldn’t believe it was a beach on the lake.
 I’ve had the best swim since I left Colombia – the water was crystal clear and at a perfect refreshing temperature.
 There are few tables where you can sit in the shade or have a picnic.
 I spent the whole afternoon there and loved it.
 There is a small entrance fee of Q10 to enter the beach as this is private property.

 If you’d rather spend a day not doing much but still enjoying the views and lounging by the lake, you can spend a day at Jorge’s Swing Rope, and this, unfortunately, will cost you a bit more.
-But there is no hiking involved – pure relaxation.
+But there is no hiking involved – just pure relaxation.
 The only way to get there is to take a lancha from Flores promenade – but I was told you could also kayak there.
 I wasn’t brave enough to do it.
-The lancha shouldn’t cost you any more than Q100 both ways, and the entrance fee to Jorge’s rope swing is Q20.
+The lancha shouldn’t cost you any more than Q100 both ways (I checked at the beginning of 2023 and you still shouldn’t pay more than Q100), and the entrance fee to Jorge’s rope swing is Q25 (Updated 2023).

 You can also camp at Uaxactún ruins, which could make for a fantastic adventure.
 Worth considering, for sure!